dmadunic/nats-debezium-demo/README.md

 ```
 docker-compose up
 ```

-In the other terminal execute: `nats stream subjects DebeziumStream`
+This will startup debezium and nats servers.
+Once the services has started, open another terminal and execute: `nats stream subjects DebeziumStream` You should see the following list of subjects wiht the message counts.

 ```
         postgres.public.profile:   3       postgres.geodata.country: 248